Get Work Done

 MiChart is Michigan Medicine’s patient-centric electronic health record (EHR), based on the Epic platform.
 Learn how to get access to MiChart and clinical reference apps.

 All clinicians will work with their team or department for the appropriate MiChart training and access.

 - On a Core workstation, access MiChart through the desktop shortcut

 Haiku is the Epic smartphone app for MiChart, supported on iOS and Android.
 Canto is the Epic tablet app, for iPads only.
-Use of these apps requires Intelligent Hub.
+The use of these apps requires Mobile Device Management through Intune enrollment.

 Medical students leverage multiple applications for learning, lectures, and exams, with Canvas serving as the hub.
 Learn more about specific apps used in the M1 year and beyond.
 Online learning platforms allow Michigan Medicine users to register for classes, complete online courses, view transcripts, and more.

 The university's learning management system.
 See class schedules and calendars, resources needed to complete assignments, and announcements.

-Michigan Medicine’s learning management system to complete mandatories and take educational courses.
+Cornerstone Learning is Michigan Medicine’s learning management system – used to complete institutional mandatory trainings, and other educational courses.
 Log in with Michigan Medicine (Level-2) credentials.

 The university’s web-based learning center that offers learning activities to support operational users, compliance requirements, and professional development.
 Log in with level-1 credentials.

 Advance your career through on-demand courses designed to build new skills related to business, software, technology and design.

 Further your learning by taking individual courses or earning an online degree from U-M. Sign up and log in with UMICH (Level-1) credentials.